wangyu-/tinyfecVPN/README.md

 ![image](/images/tinyFecVPN.PNG)

-TinyFecVPN use UDPSpeeder as lib.Supports all FEC features of UDPspeeder.
+TinyFecVPN use UDPspeeder as lib.
+Supports all FEC features of UDPspeeder.
 It can improve quality of all network traffic(TCP/UDP/ICMP) as a single program.
+TinyFecVPN works at VPN mode,while UDPspeeder works at UDP tunnel mode.

 [简体中文](/doc/README.zh-cn.md)(内容更丰富)

 # Efficacy
-Tested on a link with 100ms latency and 10% packet loss at both direction(borrowed UDPspeeder's result)
+Tested on a link with 100ms roundtrip and 10% packet loss at both direction(borrowed UDPspeeder's result)

 ### Ping Packet Loss
 ![](/images/en/ping_compare.PNG)